Navigation » List of Schools » Glendale Community College » Economics » Econ 101 – Microeconomics » Winter 2022 » Test 2

 Question #15

-B Consumers will be burdened with 1/2 of the tax; this is realistic given that butter is a small percentage of individual’s budgets and therefore the price elasticity of demand should be inelastic or less than 1, so we would expect consumers to bear a smaller portion of the tax relative to producers.
+B Consumers will be burdened with 1/2 of the tax; this is not realistic given that butter is a small percentage of individual’s budgets and therefore the price elasticity of demand should be inelastic or less than 1, so we would expect consumers to bear a greater portion of the tax relative to producers.

 Question #16